codio-content/Javascript_Maze-Algorithms_conditional_statements/.guides/content/Finish-the-else-ifs-off-24b7.md

 |||challenge
-Your job is to complete the code on the left by inserting the missing `else if` statements and code to handle the arrow up and arrow down keys.
+Your job is to complete the code on the left by inserting the missing `else if` statements and code to handle the up, down and right arrow keys.

 If none of the arrow keys were pressed, then show a message.